Sprenger07/Agents-MCP-Hackathon/README.md

 ## Features

++ LLM explore db schema
 + **LLM generate read-only SQL query** to preview the data
-+ User data preview confirmation
-+ LLM genernate Python for DB migration
++ LLM genernate Python code for DB migration
+  + Explicitly tell the LLM which package is available in the server
 + Migration preview (something like terraform plan, LIMIT 10)
 + Migration execution directly on python server
++ (optional Prio 1) Dynamic DB connection
-+ (Optional Prio 1) Generate a migration report
++ (optional Prio 1) Generate SQL model on migration to verify schema
 + (Optional Prio 1) LLM generate and deploy migration script to temporal
++ (Optional Prio 2) Enforce read-only query when preview
++ (Optional Prio 2) Generate a migration report
 + (Optional Prio 2) Data exploration
++ (Optional Prio 3) Reversion

-## Input constraint / assumptions
+## Input constraints / assumptions

-+ Start with 2 SQLite
 + Start with DB that supports SQL
 + The migration happen to data of small scale that can be done with 1 server
 + User know what data they want to migrate, no need for data exploration
++ Migration is done directly on the FastAPI server instead of a separate worker
++ Use Claude Desktop as the main UI and expose the fast API as MCP server
++ Let start with no SQLModel type safety

 ## System design